“Bladerunner 2049” Prologue, Old Spice Goes Invisible: The Top 5 Ads Of The Week

 Ikea “Human Catalogue”

-What: Ikea challenged a memory champion to memorize every single page of its new catalogue.
+What: Ikea challenged a memory champion to memorize every single page of its new catalog.

 Who: Ikea, BBH Singapore